SudoBrendan/k8s-vagrant/labs/core-concepts/architecture/solution/README.md

 1. `kube-apiserver` - An endpoint for the API where we can interact with the cluster
-1. `etcd` - A distributed key:value datastore used for all cluster persistence
+1. `etcd` - A distributed key:value data store used for all cluster persistence
 1. `kube-scheduler` - loop/event automation responsible for finding appropriate
    nodes to run Pods
 1. `kube-controllermanager` - loop/event automation responsible for ensuring